The LAB strives to achieve our mission through the combined support, input and leadership of our broadcaster members.

 Baton Rouge, LA 70801

 J’Michael Francois is “many things” and in a good way.
-In his role as Operations Manager for Cumulus Media Baton Rouge, J’Michael currently runs the programming and operations of four (4) stations – Urban (WEMX-FM), Urban AC (KQXL-FM), Classic Hits (WRQQ-FM) and Gospel (WXOK-AM.)
-He has also expanded his regional footprint as the Program Director for New Orleans’ Adult Urban Station (KMEZ-FM.)
-Where many in J’Michael’s position would struggle balancing multiple genre formats and multiple markets, Francois thrives with humility while the numbers speak for themselves.
+In his role as Operations Manager for Cumulus Media Baton Rouge, J’Michael currently runs the programming and operations of four (4) stations – Urban (WEMX-FM), Urban AC (KQXL-FM), Classic Hits (WRQQ-FM) and Gospel (WXOK-AM).
+He has also expanded his regional footprint as the Program Director for New Orleans’ Adult Urban Station (KMEZ-FM).

 Prior to joining Cumulus Media Baton Rouge in 2006, J’Michael was Program Director and an On-Air Personality for Pittman Broadcasting Services in Lafayette, LA.
 While at Cumulus, Francois perfected his radio business acumen while still creatively engaging listeners as on-air talent.